 How can I immigrate to Costa Rica?
 If you’re only a tourist, US citizens don’t require a visa to stay in the country for a few months.

-If you plan to stay long term, there are several visa options for you.
-Two residence programs allow you to remain in the country with proof of a certain amount of income (you won’t be eligible to work in Costa Rica).
+If you plan to stay long-term, there are several visa options for you.
+Two residence programs allow you to remain in the country with proof of a certain income (you won’t be eligible to work in Costa Rica).

 Another option is investing a certain amount of money into a Costa Rican business or school.

 73. How do you become a citizen of Costa Rica?